B2B Social Media Strategies for Marketers

 This explains why short-term conversion metrics are misleading.
 A prospect might consume your CEO's LinkedIn content for 18 months before entering a buying cycle.
 When they do, you want to be the first brand they think of—not one of ten vendors they find through a Google search.

-"75% of B2B buyers use social media to support purchase decisions, and 84% of C-level executives use social media as an information source during purchasing." — IDC Research
+75% of B2B buyers use social media to support purchase decisions, and 84% of C-level executives use social media as an information source during purchasing.
+The average B2B buying group comprises 8.2 stakeholders—each consuming different content across an average of 10 different research channels.

 Social platforms now drive over 60% of product discovery, whilst Google accounts for only 34.5%.
-The average B2B buying group comprises 8.2 stakeholders—each consuming different content across an average of 10 different research channels.
 Your social presence needs to reach multiple personas, not just the primary buyer.
+This multiplicity requires diversified content—different angles, formats, and messaging for different audience segments consuming in parallel.

 Dark social accounts for an estimated 84% of all content shares.
 Private channels—Slack, WhatsApp, email, direct messages—have become the primary way professionals share recommendations with colleagues.
-And 77.5% of B2B buyers share links through these private channels, invisible to your analytics.
+77.5% of B2B buyers share links through these private channels, invisible to your analytics.

 Self-Reported Attribution: The Essential Fix